-- technical reasons, including when the plant is at or near the end of its life; - the expectation that the generator's revenue from the wholesale market will no longer cover its operating costs.
-For example where surplus supply is created by falling demand and/or new generating capacity, placing downward pressure on wholesale costs: - changes in policy or expectation of policy changes.
+- the expectation that the generator's revenue from the wholesale market will no longer cover its operating costs.
+For example where surplus supply is created by falling demand and/or new generating capacity, placing downward pressure on wholesale costs; - changes in policy or expectation of policy changes.

 The mix of generators in a market may also influence retirements.
 Most gas-fired generation is better placed than coal-fired generation to supplement intermittent generation such as wind a solar.
-This is because gas-fired generators are quick to startup and shut-down, and therefore are flexible to respond swiftly to changes in the output of other generators.
+This is because gas-fired generators are quick to start-up and shut-down, and therefore are flexible to respond swiftly to changes in the output of other generators.
 Coal-fired generators are slow to start-up and shut-down, and need to operate at or above a technical minimum output which is generally higher than that of gas-fired generators.
 Coal-fired generators are therefore less flexible than gas-fired generators.
-They are more suited to continuous operation to supply base-load demand rather than responding to changes in intermittent generation.27
+They are more suited to continuous operation to supply base-load demand rather than responding to changes in intermittent generation.